kkemwal1998/Service-Ratings_Predictor/README.md

     Stars_Table;

-    Conclusion: Business Year '2012' has got the maximum freqyuency of 5 star ratings by the customers.
+    Conclusion: Business Year '2012' has got the maximum frequency of 5 star ratings by the customers.